No description

 • A Go service entrypoint with /healthz.

-• Configuration for the service, feed sync cadence, feed HTTP client, NVD, and CISA KEV sources.
+• Configuration for the service, feed sync cadence, feed HTTP client, NVD, CISA KEV, Ubuntu OSV, and Red Hat Security Data sources.

 • Initial PostgreSQL schema for CVE records, affected packages, and integration findings.